 Before a participant pays the program fee, he or she must understand what is and is not included.
 Below are the standard lists of what InterExchange Camp USA does and does not offer.
 Your organization’s list may be slightly different.
 For example, if an applicant has to pay a flight supplement, then you need to explain why your fees do not match those in our literature.
 As one of our International Cooperators, you’ll need to provide documents that clearly outline all charges and financial policies in your organization’s promotional literature; InterExchange and participants must be aware of all fees in advance, as required by the U.S. Department of State.

-Best effort camp placement offer — InterExchange Camp USA expects to find one placement for each participant accepted into the Camp Placement program.
+One placement offer — InterExchange Camp USA expects to find one placement for each participant accepted into the Camp Placement program.
 If applicants decline placements, we will try to replace them, but there is no guarantee that new positions will be found.

 J-1 Visa documentation –– InterExchange Camp USA will provide you (the IC) with a DS-2019 Form and a SEVIS receipt for each applicant.
 Once an applicant has accepted a camp placement offer and paid all fees, that applicant may collect his or her DS-2019 Form and SEVIS receipt from you.
 The DS-2019 Form allows the applicant to apply for a J-1 Visa at a U.S. Embassy or Consulate, and the SEVIS receipt proves that the mandatory SEVIS fee has been paid.

 Round-trip transatlantic flight — You can provide flights for your participants if would like to do so.
 InterExchange will reimburse your office a set amount for any participant who chooses this option.
 All participants should fly to the airport selected by their camp.
 Self-Travel participants are responsible for their own travel.
 Self-Travel participants will receive a higher stipend than those who select to have their flights arranged by their International Cooperator.
+All participants should share their flight details with their employer by entering them into their online account.

 Arrival assistance — InterExchange Camp USA does not provide airport pickups.
 We will provide participants with detailed instructions on how to get to camp from the airport they’ve been instructed to arrive.
 An InterExchange representative can provide travel instructions and answer the participants’ questions by calling InterExchange Camp USA at 1.800.597.1722.
-A participant can also visit our office at 100 Wall Street if they would like in-person assistance..
+A participant can also visit our office at 100 Wall Street if they would like in-person assistance.

 Transportation to camp — Prior to departure, the participant will receive specific travel instructions supplied by their camp.
 This will be available to them as soon as they are placed.
 These travel instructions can be found in their online account.
 Participants must arrive with a minimum of $250 USD to cover food, travel, and other incidentals.